There apparently will be a contested race for the South-Western City School District Board of Education.

 Ragland, who was appointed in August 2016 by the board to fill the seat left vacant when Randy Reisling resigned, is running for election in his own right to complete Reisling's unexpired term.
 The term runs through the end of 2019.

 Without certification of the other candidates and no write-in candidate, the South-Western school board would have had to appoint a person to fill the remaining seat in January.

 Hamilton, 61, served as South-Western's superintendent from Jan.
 1, 1998, to Dec.
 31, 2007.
-He has served since 2009 as executive director for the Buckeye Association of School Administrators.
+Since 2009, he has been executive director for the Buckeye Association of School Administrators.
 He lives in Grove City.